tapsellorg/TapsellDocument/src/jekyll/docs/mediation/android/android-en.md

 #### Add Tapsell Native Views To Your Layout

-The first step toward displaying a native ad is to create your ad layout using the views provided by the Tapsell SDK.
-Note that the design and format of the ad layout is completely in your own hands to match your app's design, but you must use the following Android views:
+The first step toward displaying a native ad is to create your ad layout using the same views you use in your application.
+Note that the design and format of the ad layout is completely in your own hands to match your app's design.
+The only thing you need to consider in your layout design is that you must put all your ad layout views inside a `NativeAdViewContainer`, provided by Tapsell SDK:

 - ir.tapsell.mediation.ad.views.ntv.**NativeAdViewContainer**

     A custom Android `FrameLayout` that must be used as the parent view of the native ad item views.
 All your ad views providing the content of the ad, like title view, logo view and so on, must be placed inside a `NativeAdViewContainer` view.

-- ir.tapsell.mediation.ad.views.ntv.**NativeText**

-    A custom Android `TextView` that must be used for the views showing the ad title, ad description and ad sponsored text.

-- ir.tapsell.mediation.ad.views.ntv.**NativeImage**

-    A custom Android `ImageView` that must be used for the view showing the ad logo image.

-- ir.tapsell.mediation.ad.views.ntv.**NativeButton**

-    A custom Android `Button` that must be used for the view showing the ad CTA button.

-- ir.tapsell.mediation.ad.views.ntv.**NativeMedia**

-    A custom Android `FrameLayout` that must be used for the view showing the ad media, i.e., banner or video depending on the ad type.

 Here's an example that shows an ad layout inside the activity layout: